sportradar/elixir-workspace/README.md

 we need to cleanup first in order to make our lifes easier later

+- make workspace config a keyword list
+- save graph in workspace
+- make graph functions work with both a graph and a workspace
+- graph exporters make them accept an adjacency list
 - move test helpers under lib (only on test env initially) and document them properly
 - refactor all existing tests and improve test coverage